simmeringc/Java-WebPoller/readme.md

 to download dependencies and create a JAR in the '/target/' folder.

-Maven should specify dependencies, classpaths and Java 1.8 to your IDE, if not, contact connersimmering@gmail.com.
+Maven should specify dependencies, classpaths and Java 1.8 to your IDE.

 The application can be built and run in your IDE or from the generated JAR: